 The Federal Republic of Germany is a federal parliamentary republic in central Europe.
 With 81.8 million inhabitants, it is the most populous member state and the largest economy in the European Union.
 It has the world’s fourth largest economy by nominal GDP and the fifth largest by purchasing power parity.
 The country has developed a very high standard of living and a comprehensive system of social security.
+Germany has the oldest social health insurance system in the world.
+The country spends the highest proportion of its wealth on health in the EU and health expenditure per capita is the second highest.

 The issue of health inequalities has been high on the political agenda in Germany for over a decade.
 Whilst there is no specific action plan in place, the issue has been mainstreamed into various policy responses since 2000 and increasingly inter-sectoral collaboration has become important.
 Health care legislation and the health insurance system are a national competency, whilst health promotion and public health actions aimed at tackling health inequalities take place on the regional level.
 Action has been taken on the national level and there is currently legislation being discussed in the Parliament based on the new structural developments in Germany in the field of prevention and health promotion.